 Secure care provides locked facilities for children who present risks to their own safety and/or the safety of others, that cannot be managed within the community.
 The routes into secure care can be complex, as outlined by Nolan (2019).
 Children can enter secure care through the CHS if they meet the requirements stipulated in section 83 of the Children's Hearings (Scotland) Act 2011 or through court, either on remand or having been sentenced.
 Whilst the ambition must be to have no child in Scotland in secure care, for the very small number of children whose needs can only be met in secure care, a high quality and nurturing environment that meets their needs and improves their outcomes must be provided.
-Under current funding arrangements, the cost of placing a sentenced child in secure care is met by the Scottish Government but if a child is placed on remand or through the CHS, this cost is the responsibility of the child's local authority.
-Section 83(5)(c) of the Children's Hearings (Scotland) Act 2011 specifies that all other available options, including a Movement Restriction Condition, must have been considered prior to secure accommodation being utilised.
-In Scotland, secure care is provided and managed by third sector providers, except for Edinburgh City Council which operates its own secure care centre.
+Under current funding arrangements, the cost of placing a sentenced child in secure care is met by the Scottish Government, but if a child is placed on remand or through the CHS, this cost is the responsibility of the child's local authority, although this is likely to change when the use of YOI for children ceases in 2024.
+Section 83(5)(c) of the Children's Hearings (Scotland) Act

+2011 specifies that all other available options, including a Movement Restriction Condition, must have been considered prior to secure accommodation being utilised.
+In Scotland, secure care is provided and managed by third sector providers.
 Further information on specific services provided by different secure care centres and how they are inspected can be found on the Care Inspectorate website.

 Secure care can offer clear benefits in affording children a safe, secure environment in which their needs can be met via a full range of services.
 It facilitates assessment and care planning and provides the opportunity for a range of interventions that support behavioural changes for children (Scottish Government, 2011a).
 Historically, research indicated outcomes for children leaving secure care were poor (Kendrick et al., 2008), which led to an enhanced focus on outcomes for these children (Scottish Government, 2011a).
 This included efforts to ensure agreed outcomes for a child in secure care upon admission - via Individual Placement Agreements - and at the initial 72-hour review meeting, with outcomes being recorded (Scottish Government, 2011a).
 Moreover, in recognising that children leaving secure care should have the best opportunity to succeed when returning to their community, additional focus has been placed on planning for a child's move out of secure care as soon as they enter; individual needs and risks are assessed, and holistic and tailored interventions are provided in order to improve transition and reintegration back into the community (Scottish Government, 2011a).
 The Head of Secure Care will be the child's Named Person during their time there, with the responsible local authority retaining the role of Lead Professional.
-Further issues to consider are detailed within Section 6 of this practice guide.